-Three weeks ago the pros had been forever it seemed discussing the common wisdoms that are repeated almost ritualistically by the cons.
+Three weeks ago the pros had been forever, it seemed, discussing the common wisdoms that are repeated almost ritualistically by the cons.
 In fact they've been repetitious, if not liturgical in their own right.

 "Of course they're highly moral and righteous persons, in there own minds."
 Recalling allusions to righteous hard work, Lefty spies a chink in armor of conservatives' minds.
 He will try to prize it open a bit.
 "They believe the rich have worked hard and deserve what they've gained.
 Those who need social services are not good, even if they themselves are those losers they're talking about.
+They seem to identify with those whose excess makes poverty, near poverty and barely making it inevitable for 80-90% of us.
+I don't know how they are so taken in by the ruling class that keeps us down, by the abuse of wealth and power.

-I don't know how they rationalize it all.
-Even the poorest will argue that they don't deserve what the rich deserve.
+"Even the poorest will argue that they don't deserve what the rich deserve.
 Are they aware, when they adopt the righteous bent that they're talking about themselves.
 They believe they don't deserve to live off the government, so they try to hide their food stamps even from themselves.
 Meanwhile the elite ruling class has outsourced the jobs to make more money.
 That's part of the reason they have it all.
 So should 'novus povertus' go extinct?
 That's nature's way.
-That's where the too common belief leads."
+That's where the too common belief leads.
+If we do die off, will Safeway and Walmart survive without the government subsidy of welfare that provides so many of their customers with the means to consume?
+There must be a way to raise consciousness, even for those who apparently don't want to know the truth."